Thank you.

 I'm looking for something to do.

-I'm looking for a sentence that I can integrate from everything you've just said.
+That I can integrate from everything you've just said,

 So I can go,